Tag: bands

 Peace Bringer

-“In that region there were shepherds living in the fields, keeping watch over their flock by night.
+“In that region there were shepherds in the fields, keeping watch over their flock by night.
 Then an angel of the Lord stood before them, and they were terrified.
-But the angel said to them, “Do not be afraid; for see – I am bringing you of great joy for all the people: to you is born this day in the city of David a Savior, who is the Messiah, the Lord.
-This will be a for you: you will find a child wrapped in bands of cloth and lying in a manger.”
+But the angel said to them, “Do not be afraid; for see – I am bringing you of great for all the people: to you is born this day in the city of David a Savior, who is the Messiah, the Lord.
+This will be a for you: you will find a child wrapped in of cloth and lying in a manger.”

 —Luke 2:8-12 (NRSV)